wmcbrine/hmevlc/README.txt

-HME/VLC video streamer, v2.5
+HME/VLC video streamer, v2.6
 by William McBrine <wmcbrine@gmail.com>
-September 25, 2008
+December 1, 2008

 A simple streaming HME server for the TiVo Series 3 or HD.